10 tips to make better use of your talents at work

 6. Communicate about your talents

-Let your environment know what your talents are and how you want to use them.
+Let those around you know what your talents are and how you want to use them.
 During performance reviews or team meetings, you can indicate which tasks you would like to take up.
-In this way, you not only make your abilities visible, you can also be given tasks that suit you better.
+This way you not only make your abilities visible, but you can also be given tasks that suit you better.

 7. Learn to deal with challenges

-Sometimes there are tasks that do not (directly) match your talents, but that are part of the job.
+Sometimes there are tasks that don't (directly) match your talents, but that are part of the job.
 See these tasks as an opportunity to grow and develop new skills.
 Combining talents with new challenges can lead to unexpected successes and personal growth.

 8. Create a positive work environment

-An environment in which you can utilize your talents often begins with good cooperation and communication with colleagues and your supervisor.
-When there is a positive atmosphere, you can talk openly about your needs and ambitions and there is room for open and honest feedback that allows you to grow again.
+An environment where you can use your talents often starts with good cooperation and communication with colleagues and your supervisor.
+When there is a positive atmosphere, you can talk openly about your needs and ambitions and there is room for honest feedback, which in turn allows you to grow.

 9. Keep work-life balance

-Utilizing talents should not be at the expense of your energy.
-Ensure a good work-life balance to avoid overload and do what you enjoy, but not necessarily related to your talents.
-Take sufficient time for relaxation and reflection so that you stay energized at work.
+Utilizing your talents should not be at the expense of your energy.
+Ensure a good work-life balance to avoid overload and leave time for things that you enjoy but are not necessarily related to your talents.
+Take enough time for relaxation and reflection so that you stay energized at work.

 10. Celebrate successes

 Recognizing and celebrating accomplishments is an important motivator to keep going.
-When you have used your talents and this produces positive results, you can be proud of this and celebrate it.
-This helps increase your self-confidence and encourages you to use your talents more often.
+When you have used your talents and this produces a positive result, you can be proud of this and celebrate it.
+This helps boost your self-confidence and encourages you to use your talents more often.